Contact: Steve Irwin, 651-757-2563

 Pollution-reduction tips: Ozone is produced on hot, sunny days by a chemical reaction between volatile organic compounds and oxides of nitrogen.
 These pollutants are released from motor vehicles, lawn and garden equipment, paints and solvents, refueling stations and other activities that require fuel combustion.
 Conserving energy, buying renewable power and using alternative means of transportation, such as mass transit, will all reduce your contribution to air pollution.
 During air quality alerts, residents are particularly encouraged to use public transportation, car pool or reduce vehicle trips and engine idling.
 Postpone the use of gasoline-powered equipment and avoid burning wood.

 For more information on current air quality conditions in your area, visit the MPCA's Air Quality Index page.
 To receive daily air quality forecasts and air quality alert notifications by email or text message sign up for the agency's EnviroFlash service.
-You can find additional information on indoor and outdoor air quality in Minnesota at the Be Air Aware MN website.
+You can find additional information on indoor and outdoor air quality in Minnesota at the Air quality and you webpage.